mathewgomas-alfred/mathewgomas.io/reference_manual/instant_preview.rst

 .. warning::

     Instant Preview requires OpenGL 3.0 support at minimum.
-So if you don't have :guilabel:`high-quality` scaling available in :menuselection:`settings --> configure Krita --> display --> display scaling filter`, then you wont't be able to use Instant Preview either.
+So if you don't have :guilabel:`high-quality` scaling available in :menuselection:`settings --> configure Krita --> display --> display scaling filter`, then you won't be able to use Instant Preview either.

 .. figure:: /images/en/Lod_position.png
    :align: right